 Then there is Heads Propaganda which was founded in 1989, by Claudio Lourerio.
 He is also the CEO.
 This company is privately owned, and is one of the biggest in Rio-de-Janeiro.
 They indulge themselves into their work and have a very passionate drive.
 They believe to be the best you have to work very hard at what you term success.
 All the ideas they come up with are originals.
 They also get to know their clients in order to work with them most efficiently.

 Claudio Loureiro was born in Curitiba.
 His education took him to University of Pontifica.
 He won the Colunistas Award in 1997, for best advertising, as one can see, he wears many hats.
 To his credit he adds associate producer of the film “Rio, I Love you” and a broadway musical “A night with Janis Joplin”.
-You can also give him credit for bring Woody Allen to do his first film in Rio de Janeiro, back in 2010.

 Then to no one surprise in 2013 he won the CRPcom creation award.
 Last but not least, he is a member of the Brazilian branch of Young Presidents’ Organization.
 The gentleman is truly remarkable.

 Armed with only a fax machine, a telephone, and a personal computer, Ken Griffin started his journey into trading from his Harvard University dorm and it would later make him one of the most respected names in the hedge fund management arena.
 The idea to trade was triggered by an article he read on the Forbes magazine and soon after, he had managed to raise not less than $265,000 from relatives and friends for his debut in the career.
 He would soon invest in installing a satellite link to his dorm and that played a very integral role in saving him from the stock crash market of 1987 from which he made very good money.